laurent-martin/aspera-hsts-operations/README.md

 Especially:

-- `aspera_cert_email` : place your email, this is used by Letsencrypt to notify yu when the certificate will expire.
+- `aspera_cert_email` : place your email, this is used by `letsencrypt` to notify you when the certificate will expire.
 - `aspera_fqdn` : Place your server's DNS address.
-For example, I used Techzone and Freedns, and my address is: `itzvsi-f0pjbk8h.mojok.org`
+For example, I used IBM Techzone and FreeDNS, and my address is: `itzvsi-f0pjbk8h.mojok.org`
 - `aspera_rpm` : path to the HSTS RPM that you downloaded, e.g. `./ibm-aspera-hsts-4.4.5.1646-linux-64-release.rpm`
 - `aspera_eval_lic` : Path to the Aspera HSTS license file, e.g. `./87650-AsperaEnterprise-unlim.eval.aspera-license`
 - Other parameters should remain as is.